 I mentioned that the lime paint can cover up years of abuse.
 This buffet had loose veneer so I used the lime paint to cover up the patched veneer.

 I love how you can create what looks like layers and layers of paint by using one coat of paint.
 It is the painting process of lime painting that creates those layers.

 I have used lime paint on many different furniture pieces to achieve an aged layered paint look.

 I love how it looks on the front of the doors and drawers of this buffet.

 This desk was not old, just plain and boring.
 Adding the lime paint allows you to give all furniture pieces a major transformation.

-While you are over there, make sure you take advantage of the FREE Workshop on how to prep furniture the proper way.
+Also, make sure you watch my FREE Workshop on how to prep furniture the proper way.
 If you are going to take the time to paint a piece of furniture, I want to make sure you are taking the proper measures before applying that first coat of paint.

 Join the DD Community!